-Why is the CPI based only on perceptions?
+Why is the CPI based on perceptions?

 Corruption generally comprises illegal activities, which are deliberately hidden and only come to light through scandals, investigations or prosecutions.
 There is no meaningful way to assess absolute levels of corruption in countries or territories on the basis of hard empirical data.
 Possible attempts to do so, such as by comparing bribes reported, the number of prosecutions brought or studying court cases directly linked to corruption, cannot be taken as definitive indicators of corruption levels.
-Rather they show how effective prosecutors, the courts or the media are in investigating and exposing corruption.
+Instead, they show how effective prosecutors, the courts or the media are in investigating and exposing corruption.
 Capturing perceptions of corruption of those in a position to offer assessments of public sector corruption is the most reliable method of comparing relative corruption levels across countries.

-Which countries/territories are included in the CPI 2012 and why?
+Which countries/territories are included in the CPI 2015 and why?

-In 2012, [TBC] countries are included in the CPI.
 For a country/territory to be included in the ranking, it must be included in a minimum of three of the CPI's data sources.
 If a country is not featured in the ranking, then this is solely because of insufficient survey information and not an indication that corruption does not exist in the country.
+This year 168 countries and territories are included in the index.
+In 2014, it was 175.
+Comparing to 2014 CPI, Bahamas, Barbados, Dominica, Puerto Rico, Saint Vincent & Grenadines, Samoa and Swaziland are not included in the 2015 CPI.